-Tisza Ensemble of Washington, D.C. was formed in 1982 by a group of dancers interested in the Hungarian táncház movement.
-Táncház—literally “dance house”—is a Hungarian folk dance social event.
-The táncház movement—a modern revival of Hungarian traditional dance and music—began in the early 1970s and forms an active part of the Hungarian national culture, both at home and abroad.
+Tisza Ensemble was formed in 1982 by a group of dancers—from Maryland, Virginia, and Washington, D.C.—interested in the Hungarian táncház movement.
+Táncház—literally "dance house"—is a Hungarian folk dance social event.
+The táncház movement—a modern revival of Hungarian traditional dance and music—began in the early 1970s and forms an active part of Hungarian culture, both at home and abroad.
 Táncház draws on traditions from across the regions of the old Kingdom of Hungary, most notably Transylvania.

 The term táncház (pronounced tahnts hahz) is derived from a Transylvanian custom of holding dances in private homes.
 Tisza continues this tradition, holding dances several times a year, as well as regular classes for teenagers and adults interested in learning the vocabulary of steps from each village.